 8.Check the Wheel for Leaks

+You must check for leaks that may have accidentally occurred while separating the tire from the rim.
+Take some soapy water in a spray bottle and spray it around the tire.
+You must concentrate on the spraying space where the tire meets the rim.
 Scrutinize the wheel for any bubbles.
 If bubbles are forming, you’ll know you have a leak and must act accordingly.
 A professional can help you fix the leaky rim or tire.
-If you don’t find a leak, you’ll be ready to reattach the wheel to the vehicle.
+If you don’t find a leak, you’ll be ready to reattach the wheel to the vehicle.9.Replace the Wheel on the Vehicle

 So, roll the wheel back to the car and align the holes on the rim with the nut studs.
 Slide the wheel into the vehicle.
 Grab the tire iron and screw each nut back into place.
 Ensure the rim fits evenly against the studs as you screw the bolts.